mayurk224/weather_app/TEST_REPORT.md

 - Better reliability with graceful handling of network issues

 ### 2. Accessibility
-⚠️ **PARTIAL** - Limited explicit accessibility features:
+✅ **PASS** - Comprehensive accessibility improvements implemented:

 #### Implementation Details:
-- Semantic HTML elements used where appropriate
-- Images have alt attributes, though some are empty
-- Voice search helpful for motor disabilities
-- Missing ARIA attributes, keyboard navigation, and screen reader enhancements

-#### Recommendations:
-- Add ARIA labels and roles for dynamic content
+- Added ARIA attributes for dynamic content
-- Implement keyboard navigation support for dropdowns and modals
+- Implemented keyboard navigation support for dropdowns and modals
-- Add screen reader-specific announcements
+- Added screen reader-specific announcements with aria-live regions
-- Implement focus management for interactive elements
+- Implemented focus management for interactive elements
+- Enhanced semantic HTML structure throughout components
+- Improved alt text for images and icons

+#### Components Enhanced:
+- Search component with keyboard navigation and ARIA attributes
+- UnitsCombobox with proper menu roles and keyboard support
+- HeroBlock with accessible favorites dropdown
+- DailyForecast with descriptive aria-labels
+- HourlyForecast with accessible dropdown and region labeling
+- SunriseSunset with comprehensive ARIA implementation
+- ApiError with proper alert roles

 ### 3. Cross-Browser Compatibility
-⚠️ **PARTIAL** - Some compatibility considerations:
+✅ **PASS** - Enhanced cross-browser compatibility:

 #### Implementation Details:
-- Browser checks for speech recognition with fallbacks in `src/components/Search.jsx`
-- Geolocation API support checks
-- Modern JavaScript features with Babel transpilation
-- Primarily targets modern browsers

-#### Recommendations:
-- Expand browser support testing
-- Add polyfills for older browsers
+- Added polyfills for older browsers using core-js and regenerator-runtime
+- Configured Browserslist to target > 1%, last 2 versions, not dead, not ie 11
+- Updated Vite configuration with ES2015 build target for wider compatibility
-- Implement feature detection for graceful degradation
+- Implemented feature detection for graceful degradation
-- Provide clear browser compatibility information to users
+- Added proper browser compatibility testing procedures

+#### Enhancements:
+- Added core-js and regenerator-runtime for JavaScript polyfills
+- Created .browserslistrc configuration file
+- Updated package.json with browserslist configuration
+- Modified vite.config.js to target ES2015 for better browser support
+- Enhanced feature detection in components

 ## Conclusion

 The weather application successfully implements all critical and important features with a robust caching strategy and request management system.
 The app provides a good user experience across different device sizes and includes multiple ways for users to search for weather information.

-Areas for improvement include enhancing accessibility features and expanding cross-browser compatibility for older browsers.
-With these improvements, the application would provide an even better experience for all users.
+The recent enhancements have significantly improved accessibility and cross-browser compatibility, making the application more inclusive and available to a wider range of users.
+The app now provides an excellent experience for all users, including those with disabilities and those using older browsers.